 - If your client is comfortable with the idea, use social media tools like Pinterest as a way to further pin down their needs and wants.
 Learn how

 - Your clients will need to provide some extra paperwork when applying for a mortgage (and not just for VA loans).
 Check out the Military Borrower’s Checklist in our free Military Homebuyer Guide and share this helpful resource with your clients.

 Don’t overlook new construction.
 Clients who need to make a quick move don’t necessarily have to settle for resale.
 In fact, getting into a brand-new inventory home may even be faster in a competitive market.
 There are no bidding wars, no prior-occupant delays, little chance you’ll have problems passing VA/FHA Minimum Property Requirements (MPRs) and, if the builder has an affiliate mortgage lender, the buying process may be even more streamlined.

-Richmond American builds near military facilities in eight states!
+Richmond American builds near military facilities in many states!

 Learn to spot and dispel VA home loan myths.
 From “VA loans take so much longer to close!” (they don’t) to “I’ve already used up my VA loan.” (you can’t) there are a lot of misconceptions about the VA loan benefit.
 Worse, many eligible buyers don’t even know about the program.

 It’s usually best to leave the mortgage advice to the loan officers, but if your military client isn’t considering a VA loan, you may want to politely investigate why.
 Advantages like $0 down payments, limited closing costs, no mortgage insurance requirements and low interest rates could completely change their homebuying budget and timeline.

 The U.S. Department of Veterans Affairs has a great blog article about VA loan myths here.